 - Attend an Orientation.

 - Meet all minimum requirements.

-- Take and pass the MA Writing Assessment (registration required).
+- Take and pass the MA Writing Assessment (scroll down to register).

 - Submit complete application to department by deadline.

 The Department of Special Education offers a Master of Arts Degree in Education with an emphasis in Special Education.
 This 30-unit program is designed to prepare students for leadership roles in Special Education through a core curriculum and elective coursework in areas of specialization:

 - Mild-Moderate Disabilities

 - Moderate-Severe Disabilities